PIC Microcontrollers book parts

 IC-78L05-TO92 5V regulator, 100 mA

 Chapter 8.4 uses the SRF04 ultrasonic range finder.
-I sell the SRF05, which is a newer version of this range finder.
-It has a mode for backwards compatibility with the SRF04.
+I sell the SR04, which is a cheaper clone.
 Note that chapter 12.6 also uses an SRF04, but it is hacked to get access to an internal signal.
-This hack will not work as-is on an SRF05.
+This hack will not work as-is on an SR04.

 You will need something to connect the components of your circuit.
 The set contains a solderless breadboard, which provides an easy way to make a quick prototype.
 I also sell pre-cut pre-stripped wire for use in a solderless breadboard, but the wires from a multi-wire telephone cable work just as well.